sai2499/Self_correcting_Agentic_Query_generator/README.md

-# Agentic AI Query System
+# Self Correcting NLQ to Query using Agentic AI

 ## Overview
 This project implements an agentic AI system that can process natural language queries and generate appropriate SQL and Cypher queries for database interactions.
 The system uses LangGraph to create a workflow that validates, regenerates, and executes queries against both PostgreSQL and Neo4j databases.